Laurence Olivier: 1957–1963: Royal Court and Chichester

 Two films featuring Olivier were released in 1960.
 The first—filmed in 1959—was Spartacus, in which he portrayed the Roman general, Marcus Licinius Crassus.
-His second was The Entertainer, shot while he was appearing in Coriolanus; the film was well received by the critics, but not as warmly as the stage show had been.
+His second was The Entertainer, shot while he was appearing in Coriolanus.
+The film was well received by the critics, but not as warmly as the stage show had been.
 The reviewer for The Guardian thought the performances were good, and wrote that Olivier "on the screen as on the stage, achieves the tour de force of bringing Archie Rice ... to life".
 For his performance, Olivier was nominated for the Academy Award for Best Actor.
 He also made an adaptation of The Moon and Sixpence in 1960, winning an Emmy Award.

-The Oliviers' marriage was disintegrating during the late 1950s.
+The Oliviers' marriage was disintegrating in the late 1950s.
 While directing Charlton Heston in the 1960 play The Tumbler, Olivier divulged that "Vivien is several thousand miles away, trembling on the edge of a cliff, even when she's sitting quietly in her own drawing room", at a time when she was threatening suicide.
-In May 1960 divorce proceedings started; Leigh reported the fact to the press and informed reporters of Olivier's relationship with Plowright.
+In May 1960 divorce proceedings started.
+Leigh reported the fact to the press and informed reporters of Olivier's relationship with Plowright.
 The decree nisi was issued in December 1960, which enabled him to marry Plowright in March 1961.
 A son, Richard, was born in December 1961; two daughters followed, Tamsin Agnes Margaret—born in January 1963—and actress Julie-Kate, born in July 1966.

-In 1961 Olivier accepted the directorship of a new theatrical venture, the Chichester Festival.
-For the opening season in 1962 he directed two neglected 17th-century English plays, John Fletcher's 1638 comedy The Chances and John Ford's 1633 tragedy The Broken Heart, followed by Uncle Vanya.
+In 1961, Olivier accepted the directorship of a new theatrical venture, the Chichester Festival.
+In 1962, for the opening season he directed two neglected 17th-century English plays, John Fletcher's 1638 comedy The Chances and John Ford's 1633 tragedy The Broken Heart, followed by Uncle Vanya.
 The company he recruited was forty strong and included Thorndike, Casson, Redgrave, Athene Seyler, John Neville and Plowright.
 The first two plays were politely received; the Chekhov production attracted rapturous notices.
 The Times commented, "It is doubtful if the Moscow Arts Theatre itself could improve on this production."
-The second Chichester season the following year consisted of a revival of Uncle Vanya and two new productions—Shaw's Saint Joan and John Arden's The Workhouse Donkey.
+In 1963, the second Chichester season consisted of a revival of Uncle Vanya and two new productions—Shaw's Saint Joan and John Arden's The Workhouse Donkey.
 In 1963 Olivier received another BAFTA nomination for his leading role as a schoolteacher accused of sexually molesting a student in the film Term of Trial.